dushoff/Circumcision_and_behaviour/README.md

++ Need to check why >400 cases missing in Mozanbique religion.

-+ In surveys.Rout, there are 12570 NAs in MCCategory.
++In surveys.Rout, there are 12570 NAs in MCCategory.
 It is the sum of circumcised men in the pre-2007 datasets.

 + The media use referred to the amount spend on newspapers, radio and TV.
 The basic HIV knowledge was